aasensio/sophi_deconvolution/README.md

 - `rec`: recovered image with the same dimensions as the input
 - `recH`: recovered image after the Fourier filtering
 - `loss`: value of the merit function vs iteration

+## Thresholding

+A final wavelet threshold can help reduce the noise in the weakest magnetized regions.
+For this purpose, you can use the following function:

+    rec, rec_H = deconvolver.hard_threshold(rec, rec_H, threshold=1e-2)

+where all detail wavelet coefficients smaller in absolute value than `threshold` will be put to zero.